 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Sunny, historic St. Augustine is a favorite vacation destination for those who love a good beach but also like a charming town center for strolling, good nightlife and shopping, and perhaps a ghostly encounter or two.
+Sunny, historic St. Augustine is a favorite vacation destination for those who love a good beach but also as a charming town center for strolling, good nightlife and shopping, and perhaps a ghostly encounter or two.
 As the oldest continually occupied, European-settled place in the United States, St. Augustine is brimming with history, some of which is quite dark.
 Where there’s deep, dark history, there are ghost stories, and this destination is no exception — in fact, it’s considered by many paranormal enthusiasts to be one of the most densely haunted cities in North America.

 From the St. Augustine Lighthouse, said to be occupied by the restless spirits of several former lighthouse-keepers, as well as three small children, to ghostly pirate prisoners who drag their chains through the Castillo de San Marcos, there are lots of spirits to encounter.
 The best way to find them all?
 On a guided ghost tour.
 Your guides on all of these top-rated tours will show you where to look for ghosts, illuminate their stories, and provide plenty of chills, even if no specters show up for you: